solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 is to predict the token in that sequence.
 Since LLMs are trained on massive text datasets, they have a good sense of the statistical relationships between tokens and can make that prediction with some confidence.
-Note that they don't understand the meaning of the words in the prompt or token; they just see a pattern they can "complete" with their next prediction.
+Note that they do not understand the meaning of the words in the prompt or token; they just see a pattern they can "complete" with their next prediction.
 They can continue predicting the sequence till terminated by user intervention or some pre-established condition.